-Spring Has Sprung: Are You Ready for Cicadas, Flies and Ticks?
+Spring 2025 Has Sprung: Are You Ready for Cicadas, Ticks, and Other Pests?

 With the warmer and sunnier days of spring finally here, the entomology team at The National Pest Management Association is tracking the pests and interesting insects that homeowners are likely to encounter this season.
-From one of the largest broods of cicadas to ticks that can cause meat allergies, read on to find out what you can expect this spring and how you can prepare for these unwanted visitors:
+From one of the largest cicada broods in decades to ticks that can trigger dangerous meat allergies, here’s what to expect – and how to protect yourself.

 Cicada Brood XIV: A Once-in-17 Years Emergence